BohdanKovalchuk/mcuboot/boot/cypress/SecureBlinkyApp/Readme.md

     make app APP_NAME=SecureBlinkyApp PLATFORM=PSOC_064_2M IMG_TYPE=BOOT MULTI_IMAGE=1

+**Building an application in systems with SMIF:**

+BlinkyApp can be build for platform configurations, where `UPGRADE` slot or slots are located in external memory.
+There is a build system flag to specify this explicitly - `SMIF_UPGRADE`.
+Passing this flag to build system leads to usage of `cysecuretools` policy file with flash map for SMIF.

+Example command-line for BOOT image in system with SMIF:

+    make app APP_NAME=BlinkyApp PLATFORM=PSOC_064_2M IMG_TYPE=BOOT MULTI_IMAGE=1 SMIF_UPGRADE=1

+Example command-line for UPGRADE image in system with SMIF:

+    make app APP_NAME=BlinkyApp PLATFORM=PSOC_064_2M IMG_TYPE=UPGRADE MULTI_IMAGE=1 SMIF_UPGRADE=1

 **Post-Build:**

 Post build action is executed at compile time for `BlinkyApp`.
 In case of build for `PSOC_062_2M` platform it calls `imgtool` from `MCUBoot` scripts and adds signature to compiled image.
 In case build to use with CupressBootloader - `cysecuretools` package is used to add signature.
 This signature is then validated by CypressBootloader or MCUBoot application.